AngeAnjara/vanonaagent/README.md

 ### Available
 - Tool: `odoo_call` – calls Odoo models/methods like `search`, `search_read`, `read`, `read_group`, `create`, `write`.

+## 🎨 Image Generation (WaveSpeed)

+Agent Zero can generate professional images via the WaveSpeed API using models like SeeDance (high quality) and NanoBanana (fast).
+Use it to produce marketing visuals, social posts, banners, and mockups.
+The integration is available through the `image_generation` tool and a dedicated Settings panel.

+### Setup
+1. Obtain a WaveSpeed API key from https://wavespeed.ai
+2. Open Settings > Image Generation
+3. Enable the integration and paste your API key
+4. Choose a default model (SeeDance or NanoBanana) and defaults for width/height/steps/batch size
+5. Click “Test Connection” to verify

+You can also configure via `.env` using `IMAGE_GEN_API_KEY`.

+### Usage
+Ask the agent in natural language, for example:

+- "Generate 5 Instagram post designs with a modern tech aesthetic"
+- "Create a professional business card mockup"
+- "Design a web banner 1200x628 in blue and white"

+The agent will call the `image_generation` tool, contact WaveSpeed, and save the images to the work directory, returning local file paths.

 ## 🤝 Community and Support

 - [Join our Discord](https://discord.gg/B8KZKNsPpj) for live discussions or [visit our Skool Community](https://www.skool.com/agent-zero).